-	John was awarded the Asiatic-Pacific Theater Ribbon with four battle stars, American Defense Presidential Unit citation with two oak leaf clusters, Purple Heart and Silver Star.
+John was awarded the Asiatic-Pacific Theater Ribbon with four battle stars, American Defense Presidential Unit citation with two oak leaf clusters, Purple Heart, and nominated for the Silver Star.

-John Spencer passed away on August 30, 1973, in Newhall, California.
-He was buried at Eternal Valley Memorial Park, Newhall, California.
+John Spencer passed away on August 30, 1973, in Newhall, California, and was buried at Eternal Valley Memorial Park, Newhall, California.